ZhiyarQaradaghi/ZhiyarQaradaghi/README.md

 <h1>🏋👨‍💻 ⌞Zhiyar Qaradaghi⌝ 🎓⚒️ </h1>

-**`Software Engineer`** **`Tech Enthusiast`** **`Problem Solver`**
+**`Software Engineer`** **`Tech Enthusiast`** **`Problem Solver`** **`Punctual Perfectionist`**

 Welcome to my GitHub profile!
-I'm Zhiyar Qaradaghi, a passionate software engineer with a love for technology and a drive to tackle challenging problems.
+I am Zhiyar Qaradaghi, a passionate software engineer with a love for technology and a drive to tackle challenging problems.
 Here’s a bit about me:

 🔭 Current Focus: I have collected quite a few skills and plan on learning more, however, I believe that it is important to try and fully master a skill rather than just learning basics and moving on.

 🌱 Learning & Growth: I thrive on hard challenges and believe in learning from failures, as I have personally experienced and seen that a person with strong convictions will always come out on top of their failures.

+🕒 Timely and Organized: I am dedicated to staying on schedule and keeping my work well-structured.
+I believe in getting tasks done on time and efficiently, always aiming for clear planning and prompt delivery.

-💬 Let’s Connect: I’m always open to discussions about tech, design patterns, or anything cat-related.
+💬 Let’s Connect: I am always open to discussions about tech, design patterns, or anything cat-related.
 Feel free to reach out!

 <h2>📍 Skills I Have 📍</h2>